-With 2020 coming to an end I’ve been considering plans for Libraries Hacked in 2021.
+With 2020 at an end I’ve been considering plans for Libraries Hacked in 2021.

 - They’re prototypes.
-Not finished products, but showing potential applications of library data
+Not finished products, but showing uses of library data

-- They could do with help: collaboration on code, branding, user experience expertise, and data knowledge.
+- They need help: collaboration on code, branding, user experience expertise, and data knowledge.

-To bring projects like that together I’ve launched Library lab.
-This holds ideas for digital applications - where anyone can get involved and contribute.
+To bring projects like that together I launched Library lab.
+This is designed to collect ideas for digital applications, inviting anyone to get involved and contribute.

 I have a new iPad, a new Android phone, and an itch to do some mobile app development.
 Nothing extravagant, but something that makes use of the phone/tablet rather than something a responsive website could do.

 One idea is to write an app that keeps track of your library loans and sends notifications when they are due to return.
 No sharing or posting to social media, just something for people to use.
 It would be ‘real’ checking, as the app would query library accounts on library websites.
 Then renew loans just before they go overdue.
 All the data (including passwords) would be stored securely on your personal device only.